Schroder Global Sustainable Value Equity Fund

 We outline their key responsibilities and areas of focus below.

-A. Sustainable investment management
+1. Sustainable investment management

 Our Advisory and Integration team acts as a central contact point and consultant for a range of stakeholders across the business.
 This includes advising investment teams on ESG integration best practice; compliance, risk and legal teams on ESG regulation; and working with our regional experts; across Asia Pacific, Europe and North America, as outlined under pillar four.

-Our Models and Data team is responsible for the maintenance and evolution of our suite of proprietary tools.
+Our Models and Analytics team is responsible for the maintenance and evolution of our suite of proprietary tools.
 They are also responsible for ESG data, ensuring we harness sustainability data effectively from both conventional and unconventional sources.

 Our Strategy and Research team is responsible for undertaking sustainability research to: inform firmwide strategy and commitments; provide insights for investment teams to analyse sustainability-related risks and opportunities; and provide research-related and technical support for other stakeholders across the firm.

-B. Active ownership
+2. Active ownership

 Our Engagement team partners with investors to have dialogue with the companies in which we invest, seeking to understand how prepared they are for a changing world and pushing them towards more sustainable practices.
 The team track the progress of these engagements and hold companies to account.